Nvidia: Open-source software support

 Instead, Nvidia provides its own binary GeForce graphics drivers for X.Org and an open-source library that interfaces with the Linux, FreeBSD or Solaris kernels and the proprietary graphics software.
 Nvidia also provided but stopped supporting an obfuscated open-source driver that only supports two-dimensional hardware acceleration and ships with the X.Org distribution.

 The proprietary nature of Nvidia's drivers has generated dissatisfaction within free-software communities.
-In a 2012 talk, Linus Torvalds gave a middle-finger gesture and criticized Nvidia’s stance toward Linux.
+In a 2012 talk, Linus Torvalds gave a middle-finger gesture and criticized Nvidia's stance toward Linux.
 Some Linux and BSD users insist on using only open-source drivers and regard Nvidia's insistence on providing nothing more than a binary-only driver as inadequate, given that competing manufacturers such as Intel offer support and documentation for open-source developers, and others like AMD release partial documentation and provide some active development.

-Nvidia only provides x86/x64 and ARMv7-A versions of their proprietary driver; as a result, features like CUDA are unavailable on other platforms.
+Nvidia only provides x86/x64 and ARMv7-A versions of its proprietary driver; as a result, features like CUDA are unavailable on other platforms.
 Some users claim that Nvidia's Linux drivers impose artificial restrictions, like limiting the number of monitors that can be used at the same time, but the company has not commented on these accusations.

-In 2014, with its Maxwell GPUs, Nvidia started to require firmware by them to unlock all features of its graphics cards.
+In 2014, with its Maxwell GPUs, Nvidia started to require firmware by it to unlock all features of its graphics cards.

-On May 12, 2022, Nvidia announced that they are opensourcing their GPU kernel modules.
+On May 12, 2022, Nvidia announced that it is opensourcing its GPU kernel modules.
 Support for Nvidia's firmware was implemented in nouveau in 2023, which allows proper power management and GPU reclocking for Turing and newer graphics card generations.

-In July 21, 2025, Nvidia announce to extend CUDA support to RISC-V.
+On July 21, 2025, Nvidia announced to extend CUDA support to RISC-V.

+As of 2026, NVIDIA has over a 100 different open-source projects available on GitHub in different areas such as computer vision, networking, cybersecurity, AR/VR, Robotics, Generative AI etc.